mightierthan/mightierthan/_posts/2014-04-27-cunning-linguists.md

 categories: language
 ---

-# Cunning Linguists’ Newest Additions to the OED, and What They Say About English Speakers

 In Hartford, Hereford, and Hampshire, hurricanes hardly happen.
 In Cumbria, Cleveland, and Clwyd, cuntish chuggers can crap shoot Coney Dogs… wait, what?

 I have decided to open my very first blog post with something appropriately audacious and striking by talking about the dictionary.
 A few days ago, the OED released the most thrilling statement a dictionary possibly can: shiny new words have been judged and found worthy to be officially part of the English language.

 At first glance, they may appear to be just a list of new adjectives, nouns and verbs, albeit some bound to be accompanied by a deal of head-scratching. **Crap shoot (n.)**, for instance, is ‘a situation or undertaking regarded as uncertain, risky, or unpredictable’. **Coney Dog (n.)**, is a collection of varied meat products in a bun consumed at a fairground-toting island off New York City.
 Consider my daily vocabulary expanded.